Fedihosting-Foundation-Forks/fep/fep/07d7/fep-07d7.md

 Handler is any software that handles the `web+activitypub:` scheme and protocol.
 Typically either an ActivityPub server where the person has an account, or a client application they have installed on their device.

-ActivityPub object means the JSON-LD document representing an ActivityPub Object, as described in the [ActivityPub] and [ActivityStreams] specifications.
+ActivityPub object means the JSON-LD document representing an ActivityPub Object, as described in the [ActivityPub][ActivityPubRef] and [ActivityStreams][ActivityStreamsRef] specifications.

 HTML representation means an HTML or other document rendered to display the ActivityPub object for human use.